lmcrean/lauriecrean_v3/docs/certifications.md

 # certifications

 My certifications have demonstrated a love of problem solving and a willingness to take on new challenges.
+In addition, participation in hackathons demonstrate my ability to work in a team.

 ## Software Engineer Certificate